TomSchrier/full-stack-webutvikling-oblig-3/README.md

 ## OTHER COMMENTS
 I have decided to implement a controller folder to keep the logic and routes more separated.
 I think this makes the code clearer and easier to maintain.
 Further, I have separated "public" routes and their controller and the "private" routes and their controllers.
 I did this to keep a clear overview of which routes required authentication and which did not.
 To implement role-based auhorization I encoded the user's role in their JWT.
 To decode it before giving access to a private route I created some middleware that runs before giving access.
 This function can be found in the `auth.js` file and is exported to `index.js`.
-This keep index.js clean because there are no function declaration in the file.
+This keeps `index.js` clean because there are no function declarations in the file.

+There was a discussion in the class group chat about whether students should have their roles and status.
+I interpreted that they should, therefore, my code gives every user a role and status.

 ## Further improvements
 For the next time, I would like to improve the code for when a teacher updates a user, and I would like to store the JWT somewhere else than the URL bar.
 I think displaying it in the URL can be a security problem.